Mike Pearson (footballer)

-Michael Thomas Pearson (born 19 January 1988) is a Welsh footballer who plays for Llandudno.
+Michael Thomas Pearson (born 19 January 1988) is a Welsh footballer who is currently assistant manager at Cymru North club Newtown where he is also registered as a player.
 He was previously with Barrow in the Conference National in England, with whom he played from July 2008 until June 2013.
 He began his career with football league team Oldham Athletic.
 He plays as either a defender or midfielder.

 Club career

 Oldham Athletic

 Pearson went through Oldham Athletic's youth system and was a part of the club's youth Championship.
 He made several appearances for the reserve team before being promoted to the first team.
 He made his first-team debut against Millwall in a 2–1 loss on 17 February 2007.
 In the summer of 2007, Pearson signed a one-year contract extension to remain at Boundary Park.
 Pearson was loaned out to Farsley Celtic of Conference National between October and December 2007.
 His first appearance came in a 3–0 rout of Droylsden.
 Though in April 2008, both Pearson and teammate Ashley Kelly were told by Oldham that they were to be released at the end of their contracts.